karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 To better understand the EV market, I explored the following questions:

 1. How is the EV market split between Battery Electric Vehicles BEVs and PHEVs?
 2. How has EV production evolved over time?
+And what will the next 10 years look like for EVs?
 3. What are the Top 10 manufacturers by market share?
 4. What are the Top 10 even Models?
 5. Which electric utility providers serve the largest EV owner base?